June 13, 2025 (6mo ago) — last updated December 20, 2025 (4d ago)

 ← Back to blog

-Cover Image for How to Measure Operational Efficiency That Actually Matters
+Cover Image for Operational Efficiency Metrics That Matter

 What Operational Efficiency Actually Looks Like in Practice

-I remember working with a software company that was fixated on lines of code written per day.
-On paper, their developers looked super productive.
-But when we dug deeper, we found a ton of that code was redundant or just plain buggy, needing major rework later.
+I once worked with a software team obsessed with lines of code per day.
+On paper they looked productive, but much of that code was redundant or buggy and required major rework.
 They were prioritizing activity over output—mistaking motion for progress.
-Focusing on that one isolated metric completely blinded them to the real picture of operational efficiency.
+Focusing on one isolated metric blinded them to the real picture of operational efficiency.

 Moving Beyond Vanity Metrics

-Historically, operational efficiency measurement has relied on key performance indicators (KPIs) like process cycle time, cost per unit, and resource utilization.
-For example, in manufacturing and supply chains, efficiency is the ratio of output to input over time.
-Companies often track the percentage reduction in process cycle time, and a 10-20%** reduction is often seen as a real competitive advantage.
-Interestingly, a 2025 PwC survey found that while 48% of companies globally prioritize increasing efficiency, only 35% of European respondents felt the same way.
-Shows how different regions approach things, right?
-Discover more insights here.
+Historically, common KPIs include process cycle time, cost per unit, and resource utilization.
+In manufacturing and supply chains, efficiency is often framed as the ratio of output to input over time.
+Companies frequently target a 10–20% reduction in cycle time as a competitive advantage.
+A 2025 PwC survey found that 48% of companies globally prioritize increasing efficiency, while only 35% of European respondents reported the same priority1.

 Understanding the Nuances of Efficiency